-Few companies write down their Staff project requirements, they’re more frequently the sort of “soft gate” that’s brought up during a promotion meeting, sometimes to the surprise of both the manager and the would-be Staff engineer.
-The most reliable technique for uncovering these requirements is having your “sure thing” promotion not get approved, but almost as reliable and much less frustrating is relying on the strategy of maintaining and getting feedback on your promotion packet well in advance of your promotion attempt.
+Few companies write down their Staff project requirements.
+They're more frequently the sort of "soft gate" that's brought up during a promotion meeting, sometimes to the surprise of both the manager and the would-be Staff engineer.
+The most reliable technique for uncovering these requirements is your "sure thing" promotion not getting approved, but that isn't much fun.
+Almost as reliable and much less frustrating is relying on the strategy of maintaining and getting feedback on your promotion packet well in advance of your promotion attempt.

 Why you should do a Staff project

-My advice is that although you can attain a Staff-plus role without completing a Staff project, they’re a particularly valuable opportunity to develop yourself as an engineer.
-You will personally be stretched and grown by this kind of project in a way that other varieties of Staff level work won’t.
+My advice is that although you can attain a Staff-plus role without completing a Staff project, they're a particularly valuable opportunity to develop yourself as an engineer.
+You will personally be stretched and grown by this kind of project in a way that you won't be by other varieties of Staff level work.

 Keavy McMinn describes how her Staff project helped her,

-Although each of these projects is different, there are a few typical characteristics which capture why they’re so effective at stretching you as an engineer:
+Although each of these projects is different, there are a few typical characteristics that capture why they're so effective at stretching you as an engineer:

 - Numerous and divided stakeholders - the easiest projects start with organizational alignment around both the problem and the solution, but your Staff project might likely start with neither.
-It might be an area which management views as an existential risk but many engineers feel is good enough.
-It might be an area that everyone agrees is a problem, but with strong factional disagreement about approach, for example disagreement between pursuing a service strategy or reinvesting in your existing monolith.
+It might be an area which management views as an existential risk, but many engineers feel it is good enough.
+It might be an area that everyone agrees is a problem, but with strong factional disagreement about approach, for example, disagreement between pursuing a service strategy or reinvesting in your existing monolith.

 If you meet these, it's probably a staff project.
 These can be pretty nerve-wracking, which is also why they're so effective at developing you.